geotools/geotools/docs/user/library/jdbc/mysql.rst

 Storage Engine
 ^^^^^^^^^^^^^^

-The MySQL Datastore is capable of creating new tables via DataStore#createSchema().
-The storage engine connection parameter controls what storange engine is used for the new table.
-The default is "MyISAM" which is the only engine that supports spatial indexing.
+The MySQL Datastore is capable of creating new tables via ``DataStore.createSchema()``.
+The storage engine connection parameter controls what storage engine is used for the new table.
+The default is ``MyISAM`` which is the only engine that supports spatial indexing.
 However depending on the use of the able other engines may be appropriate.
-For instance "InnoDB" is fully transaction safe so is more suitable to tables that will be undergoing many concurrent edits.
+For instance ``InnoDB`` is fully transaction safe so is more suitable to tables that will be undergoing many concurrent edits.

 Example::